Parc national du Lac‑Témiscouata

 From Edmundston (New Brunswick):

-• Take Highway 2 west.
+• Option 1: Take Highway 2 west.
 Continue on Autoroute 85 north.
 Take exit 40, toward Squatec, on Route 232 east.
 At the Squatec sector entrance, follow the signs for the park; the Grand-Lac-Touladi campground is 24 km away.

 Public charging stations for electric vehicles